 In the fall of 2016, the committee worked to draft and pilot a set of activity guidelines for the province, based on guidelines from the Heart and Stroke Foundation of Nova Scotia.
 These guidelines (Provincial Guidelines for After-School Programs in Alberta) were officially launched in the fall of 2018.

 Based on feedback from the pilot, and through the launch of these guidelines, the Alberta Active After School Community of Practice was born.
 Check out the resources available on this website and be sure to sign up for the Alberta Active After School e-newsletter on our Get Connected page to stay in the loop about everything this Community of Practice can offer.

-Funding for this work has been provided by the Tourism and Recreation Division of the Ministry of Culture and Tourism.
+Funding for this work has been provided by the Tourism and Recreation Division of the Ministry of Culture and Tourism, and by Makadiff Sports.